Ruchthedarkshadow/AI_WashingMachine/README.md

 jupyter notebook --allow-root  # (open url and launch detect.ipynb file)

+#WORKING

-first of all gather whole dataset of resolution 1024 x 500px or higher.
+Firs of all gather whole dataset of resolution 1024 x 500px or higher.

 Then we apply object detection.